 - Act quickly to stem the crisis.
 The Bank of Japan's reluctance to act quickly caused a crisis of confidence among investors and may have exacerbated its problems.

 - Spending isn't the answer.
-Japan's attempts to spend on public works projects wasn't particularly successful in helping it recover more quickly from its economic woes.
+Japan's attempts to spend on public works projects weren't particularly successful in helping it recover more quickly from its economic woes.

 - Counteract demographics.
 Japan's reluctance to substantially raise its retirement age or taxes only helped to further its demographic problems.